jmiskovic/lovr-phywire/README.md

 This method casts rays from the screen into the physics scene, and checks for collisions with colliders in the world.
 By drawing tiny cubes at each hit point, `xray()` offers a direct and raw representation of your collider geometry.
 Use this function when you suspect inconsistencies between your visual representation and the actual physics simulation.

 To use, replace your `phywire.draw` call with `phywire.xray(pass, world, resolution)`.
 Resolution is optional (defaults to 0.01), it can be used to control the trade-off between the speed and precision.

+## Older LÖVR version

+Older LÖVR versions (v.17 and back) use a different physics engine and the physics API is a bit different.
+The variant that supports it is on the `ode` branch.